 Golf Croquet Refereeing

-The CA makes provision to train and examine two grades of GC referee:
+There are two grades of GC referee:

 GC Referee: a qualified referee can officiate at any GC game, match or event (for major tournaments: if so authorised by the Tournament Referee).

-Most often, a referee acts as a Referee on Request - called on by the players either to watch a problematic stroke about to be played, or to sort out a problem after it has happened.
+Most often, a referee acts as a Referee on Request called on by the players either to watch a problematic stroke about to be played, or to sort out a problem after it has happened.

 Occasionally, when the situation demands, a referee may be asked to supervise a match and become a Referee in Charge.

 All significant tournaments controlled by Croquet England or a Federation will normally have an appointed Tournament Referee: the official with responsibility for nominating and allocating authorised referees, checking hoop and court settings and hearing appeals.

 The Fixtures Calendar lists referee courses running around the country, often at the start of a season, and an Academy or Federation might organise additional ones, subject to demand.

 A typical GC Referee course takes two days, and candidates are usually examined on the second day.
 Alternatively, some candidates might be examined on a separate occasion.

 To be successful on such a course, and thereby qualify as a GC Referee, it is essential that a candidate devotes significant time to pre-course study.
 To help candidates focus their study on the areas of most concern, What comes up most often identifies the most frequent issues that GC Referees are called on to decide.